GothenburgBitFactory/tw.org/content/support/faq.md

 Generate a self-signed CA (use `taskd/pki/generate.ca`)

-Get a copy of your domain\'s TLS certificates from Lets Encrypt
+Get a copy of your domain's TLS certificates from Lets Encrypt

 Configure Taskserver: